tomeshnet/toronto-community-network-docs/src/network/hardware-benchmark.md

 `iperf3` package must be installed.
 During `iperf3` tests there are several things to remember:

 - iperf3, when run on device with low CPU resources, can consume CPU power to generate packets.
-Speed when transmitting will be slower than when receiving since the CPU will be taxed more.
+Speed when transmitting will be slower than when receiving since the CPU will be taxed more
+  - using the `--repeating-payload` flag can reduce the stress placed on the CPU by not generating random data to transmit

 - CPU load can be seen by using the `top` command during the test

-- Watching  `/proc/interrupts` can also show where CPU cycles are being spent.
+- Watching  `/proc/interrupts` can also show where CPU cycles are being spent

-- Some devices have hardware offloading that can increase performance when routing through the device.
+- Some devices have hardware offloading that can increase performance when routing through the device

 ### Interface speed